domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 I like to go down to the dog pound and pretend that I've found my dog.
 Then I tell them to kill it anyway because I already gave away all of his stuff.
 Dog people sure don't have a sense of humor.

 For centuries, people thought the moon was made of green cheese.
 Then the astronauts found that the moon is really a big hard rock.
 That's what happens to cheese when you leave it out.

-Brita LP should probably overbuild their replaceable water filters knowing that everyone keeps using each one at least 20% more than it is supposed to be used (i.e., for 20% longer after the pitcher says to replace it).

-Incidentally, I agree that the library system, hair and nail salons, restaurants, bars, all sorts of non-essential businesses, etc. should not be open (as they all presently are) during a global pandemic.
-(Also, I agree that we need welfare to compensate lost revenues, health care, morgage/rent/loan support, etc.) The only alternative is to actively make our collective situation worse.

-What is technical debt?
-It is all that remains to be done when you decide, "Screw it." on a project and stop working on it and move to something else--anything else--even if it is something brainless like a Netflix film or true crime podcast.

-What is the total collective natural gas waste from pilot lights on heaters?

 ## Other People's Deep Thoughts
 When I lose my glasses, I just think, "If only I could find my glasses, I could find my glasses." --Jimmie Whisman, Small Town Murder, Episode 2